gainge/btt-manip-backend/README.md

 The first search requires 9 characters, while all subsequent searches require at least 4.

-Once the seed is found, an action sequence will be displayed along with corresponding information regarding the RNG event.
-An example Action sequence may be:
+Once the seed is found, an **action sequence** will be displayed along with corresponding information regarding the RNG event.
+An example action sequence may be:
 ```
 ----------------------------------
 Achievable in 7 actions